EmilJohns1/idatt2105-project-backend/README.md

 ## Notes
 The backend is set up to fill the database with placeholder quizzes when it runs, this happens in the `util/Dataloader.java` class.
 Comment this class out if this is not desired.

+To run the project you only need to set the KEYSTORE_PASSWORD environment variable, however you won't be able to upload pictures or send emails for password retrieval.
+To do this, you need to set the remaining environment variables.
+We created a simple guide on how to set this up for your own project [here](https://github.com/1Cezzo/idatt2105-project-backend/wiki/Amazon-S3-bucket-and-SMTP-server-integration).
+The guide is simple to follow and it won't take long before you have these services set up for your own project!

 # API-doc:
 For API documentation, run the project using the above guide, and then navigate to `localhost:8443/swagger-ui/index.html` in your browser.
 Log in with username:`admin` and password: `password` You will land on this page: